rednafi/rednafi.com/content/zephyr/notes_on_exit_interviews.md

     - Meta
 ---

-If you're a manager, then there's no shortage of information on how to conduct exit interviews.
+If you're a manager, then there's no shortage of information for you on how to conduct exit interviews.
 But there aren't many resources that focus on how to handle them from an employee's perspective.
 I've been meaning to write a quick piece that isn't biased by anyone else's experience and is short enough so that I can quickly jog my memory in the future should the need arise.
 While I've participated in a few of them over the past five